greymattergames/bevy_gpu_compute/bevy_gpu_compute/gpu-compute-bevy_ai-digest.md

 use super::{task_name::TaskName, task_run_id::TaskRunId};

 /**
-A task can only run once per run of the GpuAcceleratedBevyRunTaskSet system set By default this means once per frame
+A task can only run once per run of the BevyGpuComputeRunTaskSet system set By default this means once per frame
 */